Written by Dr. Isabella Cruz, PhD, LCSW • Last updated: April 15, 2026

 Differences Between Scholarships and Grants

 Unlike loans, scholarships and grants don’t typically have to be paid back.
-Outside of that, though, these two types of funding are pretty different.
+Outside of that, though, these two types of funding work quite differently.

 Scholarships